ricardoaugusto/laravel-vue-auth-cookies/README.md

 # Laravel Vue.js auth with Cookies

 A simple cookie-based solution for API authentication with Laravel 6 Passport and Vue.js that allows you to refresh and keep logged in.
-User auth data goes to localStorage.
+User auth data goes to Vuex store.

-**WIP Check the Issues tab.**

 ## Installation